luyunghsiang/yhluweb/source/index.rst

 News
 ----

-- "Detecting Music Performance Errors with Transformers", Annual Conference on Artificial Intelligence 2025
+- "`Detecting Music Performance Errors with Transformers <https://arxiv.org/abs/2501.02030>`_", Annual Conference on Artificial Intelligence 2025

 - "Pruning One More Token is Enough: Leveraging Latency-Workload